huaweicloud/terraform-provider-huaweicloud/docs/resources/gaussdb_opengauss_instance.md

 * `time_zone` - (Optional, String, ForceNew) Specifies the time zone.
 Defaults to **UTC+08:00**.
   Changing this parameter will create a new resource.

+* `disk_encryption_id` - (Optional, String, ForceNew) Specifies the key ID for disk encryption.
+  Changing this parameter will create a new resource.

+* `enable_force_switch` - (Optional, Bool, ForceNew) Specifies whether to forcibly promote a standby node to primary.
+  Defaults to **false**.
+Changing this parameter will create a new resource.

+* `enable_single_float_ip` - (Optional, Bool, ForceNew) Specifies whether to enable single floating IP address policy, which is only suitable for primary/standby instances.
+Value options:
+  + **true**: This function is enabled.
+Only one floating IP address is bound to the primary node of a DB instance.
+If a primary/standby fail over occurs, the floating IP address does not change.
+  + **false (default value)**: The function is disabled.
+Each node is bound to a floating IP address.
+If a primary/standby fail over occurs, the floating IP addresses change.

+  Changing this parameter will create a new resource.

 * `force_import` - (Optional, Bool) Specifies whether to import the instance with the given configuration instead of creation.
 If specified, try to import the instance instead of creation if the instance already existed.